nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 After Filtering:

 ![image](https://user-images.githubusercontent.com/112428796/233485550-aee62d63-ce5a-4c24-92ce-f285168b67c4.png)

+The noise after adding the filter is slightly better than without the filter.
+The amplitude is slightly lower and the noise dampens much quicker than before.

 - The inductive load from the motors did not seem to be an issue, so the team decided to not add the capacitors on the input of the motors.